St Peter the Great County, Worcestershire

-St Peter the Great or St Peter's is a suburb in the civil parish of St. Peter the Great County, in the city of Worcester, in the county of Worcestershire, England.
-It is south of the city centre, on the east side of the River Severn, near Junction 7 of the M5 motorway.
+St Peter the Great County, also known as St Peter the Great or St Peter is a southern suburb of Worcester in Worcestershire, England.
+It is also a civil parish and is known as St. Peters.
+It lies on the east side of the River Severn and near Junction 7 of the M5 motorway.
 In the 2011 census, the parish population was recorded as 5,851.

 Church and parish

-The parish is named after the Church of St Peter the Great (so named to distinguish it from the chapel of Worcester Castle, "St Peter the Less"), formerly located between King Street and Sidbury in Worcester, by the Royal Worcester porcelain factory (now the Museum of Royal Worcester).
+The parish is named after the Church of St Peter the Great (so named to distinguish it from the chapel of Worcester Castle, "St Peter the Less"), which stood between King Street and Sidbury in Worcester, by the Royal Worcester porcelain factory (now the Museum of Royal Worcester).
 The medieval church was rebuilt in brick in the style of a Commissioners' church in 1836/37.
-This building became structurally unsafe, was closed in 1972, declared redundant in 1974 and demolished in 1976.
+This building became structurally unsafe, was closed in 1972, declared redundant in 1974, and demolished in 1976.
 The church site is now housing and a car park (2016).

 The church parish was joined with that of St Martin's Church, London Road, the combined parish of St Martin with St Peter being established on 1 August 1974.
 The congregation and the World War I memorial were transferred there.

 The ancient parish included parts within and outside the city of Worcester.
-In 1894 the parish was divided civilly: the part within the county borough of Worcester became the civil parish of St Peter the Great City (merged into the civil parish of Worcester in 1898), the part outside the city became the civil parish of St Peter the Great County, the basis of the modern Parish of St Peter the Great.
+In 1894 the parish was divided for civil purposes: the part within the county borough of Worcester became the civil parish of St Peter the Great City (merged into the civil parish of Worcester in 1898), and the part outside the city became the civil parish of St Peter the Great County, the basis of the modern parish of St Peter the Great.

 St Peter's Parish Council was created in 1994.